maun300/cleaning-data-project/README.md

 # Cleaning data projekt
-The script creates the independent tidy data set used in the course project for the course Getting and Cleaning Data
+The script creates the tidy data set used in the course project for the course Getting and Cleaning Data

 ##Prerequisites
 The scripts depends on the dplyr package.
 If it's not already installed install it with the commands